 Before moving on, click the green Save button in the top-right corner of your screen to save your progress.

-Step 4.
-Customize Your WooCommerce Checkout Page Design
+4. Customize Your Checkout Page Design

-Add a Header to your Checkout Page
+Adding a Header to your WooCommerce Checkout Page

 To help customers find their way around, it’s good practice to add a header to your checkout page.
 SeedProd offers an easy way to do this with Sections.